 I wanted to be able to pursue freelance and hobbyist editing, stream a quality presentation, and keep up with new games in the coming years.

 I planned the computer and researched the parts for about six weeks prior to purchasing.
 I became passionate and excited – thought went into every single part.
 I reused my Fractal Design R4 case, a 250GB SSD, and a 1TB HDD.
-If heat becomes an issue, I’ll first try removing some of the foam that blocks air vents and adding new fans, but I’m not against upgrading to a new case if needed.
-So far, the rig is dead silent and has no heat issues.
+The rig is silent and has no heat issues.

 CPU – The Broadwell-E release was the most disappointing part of this project.
 I had hoped this chip line would allow me to get 8 cores for 600-800 dollars, but the 6900K was actually more expensive than the previous 8-core flagship that it replaced (5960K).
 The 10-core 6950K was completely out of the question thanks to its $1750 price, and a Xeon build was just unnecessary.